Bug Life Cycle and Reporting Guidelines

 |FixUnreleased||A special state for security hotfixes to mark bugs that are fixed, but not yet delivered to users.
 Bugs with this status will be visible only to project members and the original reporter.|

 |Invalid||Illegible, spam, etc.|

 - When a bug is first logged, it is given Unconfirmed status.

-- The status is changed from unconfirmed to Untriaged once it has been verified as either a Chromium or a WebKit bug.
+- The status is changed from unconfirmed to Untriaged once it has been verified as a Chromium bug.

 - Once a bug has been picked up by a developer, it is marked as Assigned.